CompuRoot/static-sqlite3/README.md

 - You can change `sqlite3` version to compile by edit file `build_static_sqlite.sh` .
 You need to supply direct link to official `sqlite3` download link in variable: `SQLITE_ZIP_URL`
 - By default compiled `sqlite3` stripped and packed with `upx` compressor.
 If you don’t want to have compressed version, keep variable `SQLite_compressor` empty.
+- You can change compile-time options by editing `docker/Build.sh` file before running `build_static_sqlite.sh`.
+As of now, `Build.sh` following closely to official recommendation with compile-time options.

 ## Motivation
-Make portable `sqlite3` program that can run without dependencies.
+Make portable `sqlite3` program that can run without dependencies on any x64 Linux.

 [1]: https://github.com/CompuRoot/static-sqlite3/releases